vcync/modV/docs/guide/audioRouting.md

     2. *In the Listen tab:* Check `Listen to the device` and select the Playback device to your speakers or headphones in the dropdown menu

 ### macOS
-- SoundFlower is recommended to route audio to the browser, download that [here](https://github.com/mattingalls/Soundflower/releases/)
+Soundflower is recommended to route audio to the browser, download that [here](https://github.com/mattingalls/Soundflower/releases/).

+* Set the system audio to route through SoundFlower:
+  * 1. Open "Audio MIDI Setup" in `/Applications/Utilities/`
+    2. Create a new "Multi-Output Device" with the `+` button in the bottom left
+    3. Add "Soundflower 2ch" and any other device you'd like audio to output to (such as "Built-in Output" to listen to the audio)
+    4. Select your new Multi-Output Device in "System Preferences > Sound" to be the output

 ### Linux